Last Updated May 18, 2018

 • personal details (first and last name, email address, admin [y/n], invited [y/n]), payment plan, time zone, trial end date);

 • date until activation has to happen;

 • organization/team details (organization ID, organization name, team sign-up URL, team size,

 • initial information (date, location, referring website, landing page, browser, device type, platform, full IP Address.

 i.
 Obtaining the Website Data is technically necessary for us in order to display the Website to you and guarantee stability and safety (lawfulness of processing pursuant Art.
 6 sec.
 1 subsec.
 F GDPR).

 ii.
 Processing the User Data is necessary to provide the Product, analyze it and constantly improve it (lawfulness of processing pursuant Art.
 6 sec.
 1 subsec. a and f GDPR).

 iii.
-We also process Website Data and User Data for advertising and tracking purposes (lawfulness of processing pursuant Art.
+We also process Website Data and User Data for tracking purposes (lawfulness of processing pursuant Art.
 6 sec.
 1 subsec. a and f GDPR).
 Please see our section on cookies and how to disable them in this regard.

 BY ACCEPTING THIS CONTRACT, YOU AGREE TO OUR PROCESSING AS DESCRIBED IN THIS ART.
 II.
 THIS CONSENT CONSTITUTES LAWFULNESS OF PROCESSING PURSUANT ART.
 6 PARA.1 SUBPARA.
 A GDPR.